EEdavidcastro/Senior_Design_Project-Modular_Synthesizer/README.md

 Note about uploaded files in the circuit design:
   - KiCad files for pcb design
-  - .ms14 files are CAD files done in multisim software to show simulation
+  - .ms14 files are CAD files done in multisim software to show simulation of a small portion of the circuit (important part)

 Note about MIDI Design: <br>
  - The current MIDI instrument is a modified version of Elkayem’s midi2cv design done by a youtuber named